 Through a complex optimization process, the existing pervaporation Pervap membranes have been steadily improved.
 On one hand, the porous support has been changed by one of asymmetric porous structure.
 This structure guarantees always the mass transport and hinders the compaction of porous support.
 On the other hand, the membrane has now multiple selective layers instead of single layer.
 So, the structure ensures a defect-free membrane and a selectivity enhancement.
 The membrane flux has not been altered.

-DeltaMem AG, a management-buy-out (MBO) of Sulzer is a supplyer to PV and VP plants worldwide.
-This article gratefully acknowledges the support of research and development team from Sulzer Chemtech in Allschwil, Switzerland.
+DeltaMem AG, a management-buy-out (MBO) of Sulzer's membrane technology business, is a supplier to PV and VP plants worldwide.
+This article gratefully acknowledges the support of the research and development team from Sulzer Chemtech in Allschwil, Switzerland.

 Please contact the author, Wilfredo Yave, Research and Development DeltaMem AG, for full references.